napframework/nap/readme.md

 After packaging a new zip or folder is created, with the naming convention `NAP`-*Version*-*Platform*-*Timestamp* (Timestamp may be optionally omitted).

-**By default only headers and binaries are included; source code will be excluded.**
+**By default only headers and binaries are included; source code and debug symbols will be excluded.**

 ## Package for Desktop OS